Click the hyperlinks to view the videos:

 The FTI Curriculum and Instruction Department, in partnership with the K-Learning group, uploaded 50 new online courses with some Spanish versions.
 The new lessons are interactive, contain assessments, and have reporting capabilities.
 They are found in the Core curriculum under 1.0 Introduction to the Union and Finishing Trades and 2.0 Health and Safety categories.

 You can review additional courses for your training centers’ need and interest by clicking the K-Learning Center catalog found below.
-Let us know which courses you want to add to our LMS.
+Your Director of Training needs to FTIInternational@iupat.org to request for the courses.

 WALL BRACING WEBINAR SERIES